-- 2.3 The overall context for the MTFS is one where the Council is increasingly dependent on locally-generated resources, whether from Council Tax or a range of other income streams, including parking income, planning fees and the Council's property portfolio.
+- 2.3 The overall context for the MTFS leaves Council increasingly dependent on locallygenerated resources, whether from Council Tax or a range of other income streams, including parking income, planning fees and the Council's property portfolio.
 The MTFS supports the Council's need to become financially self-sufficient. - 2.4 In drawing up the capital programme, there is therefore a focus on schemes that both meet strategic priorities and are self-funding.
-Specifically: - the Commercial Investment Strategy builds on the Council's existing commercial investment property portfolio and assumes that we will continue to expand the portfolio, subject to opportunities arising that generate the required rate of return. - the Housing Development and Regeneration Investment Plan provides for the Council to develop housing ourselves, thereby addressing the need for new homes in the borough and generating long term revenue returns through developing homes for market rent. - 2.5 In general, the capital programme is reviewed and developed so that investment is focused on strategic priorities.
-The capital programme, as set out in the current MTFS 2019/20 to 2023/24, with updates to reflect slippage from 2018/19 and recent investment decisions of Policy and Resources Committee, is shown below.
+Specifically, we will ensure that investments in property made under the Housing Development and Regeneration Investment Plan deliver an overall income stream that will be sufficient to cover the costs of capital.
+This strategy provides for the Council to play an active role in accelerating housing development, thereby addressing the need for new homes in the borough. - 2.5 Below is a table of the latest capital programme which will be discussed at Policy and Resources Committee on 20th January 2021.